MicrosoftDocs/VBA-Docs/api/Excel.CommentThreaded.Delete.md

 ## Example

-This example deletes the CommentThreaded on cell E5 on worksheet one.
+This example deletes the threaded comment on cell E5 on worksheet one.

 ```vb
 Worksheets(1).Range("E5").CommentThreaded.Delete